Vrchotovy Janovice: Sights

-The second landmark is the Church of Saint Martin.
+Another principal landmark is the Church of Saint Martin.
 It was built in the Romanesque style at the end of the 12th century.
-In the 14th century, it was rebuilt in the Gothic style, neo-Gothic modifications were made in the 19th century.
-The church is architecturally very valuable.
+In the 14th century, it was rebuilt in the Gothic style, and Neo-Gothic modifications were made in the 19th century.
+Medieval records identify a parish priest serving at Janovice from 1356 and document endowed altars dedicated to the Virgin Mary and Saint Wenceslaus in the late 14th century.
+Notable surviving elements include a richly profiled Gothic portal, rib vaulting in the chancel and the original stone sanctuary.
+The protected complex also encompasses the cemetery wall, mortuary, stone crosses and historic gravestones.